 Have you realized that setting down roots for the Standard American Dream (SAD) isn’t all that it’s made out to be?
 Are you looking for an escape of the norm for the possibility of many adventures in RV life?

-Uprooting your life to cram yourself and what’s left of your worldly processions in to less than a 400 sq ft.
-RV will take some planning and prep before you’re comfortable enough to set out on that maiden voyage as a full timer.
+Uprooting your life to cram yourself and what’s left of your worldly processions into a less than a 400 sq ft.
+RV will take some planning and preparation before you’re comfortable enough to set out on that maiden voyage as a full timer.

 People spend months and even years planning the exact day they will own their very own RV and travel full time.
 Packing up and taking off.
 Cruising the highways and byways of the good ol’ U.S.A. and seeing all that this country has to offer on one amazing RV camping road trip after the next!

 I can’t stress this enough… It will take time and planning to find the best way to make sure you stay on track and keep tabs on all the many tasks you’ll need to complete to make this dream come true!
 You’ll probably need a timeline to keep you on track.

 Don’t waste any more time.
 Start planning for your new life of full time RV living right now with the following steps to help you get started.

 Here’s How to Prepare Yourself (& Your Family) for Full time RV Living in 3 Easy Steps

 When you first get the idea to travel full time you probably have the urge to read every RV travel blog you can find… GO FOR IT!
 Read all the full-time RV travel books and blogs you find, then listen to all the podcasts and watch all the YouTube videos you can handle.

 Once your done- get out a pad of paper and take some notes on the following items: